What is a sub brand and when do you need one

 The branded house model:

 In this model, all of your brands operate under one umbrella.
-Because of this, we also call the main brand the umbrella brand.
+Because of this, we also call the parent brand the master brand (or umbrella brand).
+The master brand sets the strategy for every sub brand in the portfolio.

-This strategy can be helpful if you want to create several subs brands similar to your main brand.
+This strategy can be helpful if you want to build several sub brands similar to your main brand.
 A great example is Virgin.

 Creating your sub brand: the process